 New Federal Proposal Would Allow Compensatory Time Off in Private Sector

 Given the difficulties many public sector workers have faced with scheduling compensatory time, it is no wonder that workers’ rights advocates have exposed HR 1180 as an effort to strip private sector workers of their overtime pay protection.
 The bill offers flexibility to employers, not working families, and undermines the purpose of the overtime pay provisions of the law.
 For more information, see:

-If you believe you have not been paid properly for overtime hours or improperly denied use of compensatory time off or payment at the time of termination, contact our Milwaukee attorneys (414-271-8650) or Madison attorneys (608-257-0040) for a free wage and hour consultation.
+If you believe you have not been paid properly for overtime hours or improperly denied use of compensatory time off or payment at the time of termination, contact our Milwaukee attorneys (414-271-8650) or Madison attorneys (608-257-0040) for a free wage and hour case evaluation.

 - Can an Employer Substitute Compensatory Time Off For Cash Overtime Pay? - May 3, 2017